penzin/docker-helper/README.md

 # docker_helper

-A very simple minimal budle for starting in docker-compose.
+A very simple minimal bundle for starting in docker & docker-compose.
+It's cosist of three containers, linked each other with docker-compose.yml.

 ## Contents
 1. Nginx lastes